Kyle-Koivukangas/My-Website/README.md

 #You can run both Django and Vue simoultaneously during development,
 #Use Vue for hotreloading during front-end development and django just to supply the API.
-#From the base django directory, run django back-end in another window:
+#From the base django directory, run django back-end:
 python manage.py runserver

-#From 'vueapp' directory, run dev build of vue front-end app:
+#From 'vueapp' directory, run dev build of vue front-end app in another shell:
 npm run dev

 #You'll then be able to have a live verion of the vueapp at localhost:8080